Dual Degrees, School of Business Administration

 The following dual degree programs are currently being offered.

-Widener's Schools of Law and Business Administration have a dual degree program designed to grant the JD/MBA degree within four years.
-The combined degree program results in a fully integrated curriculum where the disciplines of law and business administration complement each other, affording an opportunity to grasp the relationships more readily than if each field were studied separately.
+Widener University Delaware Law School and the School of Business Administration have a dual degree program designed to grant the JD/MBA degree within four to five years depending upon full- or part-time study.
+The dual degree program results in a fully integrated curriculum where the disciplines of law and business administration complement each other, affording an opportunity to grasp the relationships more readily than if each field were studied separately.

 Master of jurisprudence in corporate law with a concentration in regulatory analysis & compliance can be earned as a dual degree program with the master of business administration.
 The MJ/MBA is an online program designed to accommodate the working professional seeking to improve employment opportunities or simply to keep pace with changing regulatory requirements.